Product Design Firm Capabilities

 Extensive IDS capabilities include:

-Most projects require some level of research, from a few hours, to weeks or even months.
-We may need to conduct product design interviews and travel to various facilities to meet potential users, note their preferences for product development, and understand their concerns, especially for medical products.
+Most projects require initial design research which can take from a few hours, to weeks or even months.
+We will conduct product design interviews and travel to various facilities to meet potential users, note their preferences and understand their concerns.
+This is especially important for medical products.
 During our visits, we may identify potential improvements in the manufacturing process by eliminating parts and simplifying assembly steps, or just improving quality.

-- We’re creating a completely new product for an existing or a new market.
-These are typically the most exciting and most interesting, though they may be the most expensive to produce.
+- Creating a completely new product for an existing or a new market.
+These are typically the most exciting and most interesting projects, though they may be the most expensive.

-- We’re designing a product aesthetic and functional update.
-This involves a contemporary look for an existing product, a concept rendering, or a complete production-ready design.
+- Designing an update to the appearance and function of a product.
+This might include a modern look for an existing product, a concept rendering, or a complete production-ready design.

-- We’re considering a product functionality / quality/ cost reduction improvement.
-These engineering projects are focused on improving performance or lowering costs to comply with specifications.
+- Considering an improvement to a product’s functionality and its quality, or provide a cost reduction.
+These engineering projects are focused on improving performance or lowering costs to comply with updated specifications.

-Initial concepts typically start after our research has been completed – on cocktail napkins, envelopes, paper scraps, computers, and whatever’s handy.
-This is a critical portion of the overall project, precipitating the seeds from which all subsequent phases of development are based.
-This step requires a combination of practical and imaginative thinking.
-Concepts are conceived in the mind and developed with a range of mediums, ranging from pencil sketches, clay, foam, wood, mechanical components, conversations, or any appropriate material.
+Concepts typically start after our initial research has been completed.
+This could be on cocktail napkins, envelopes, sketch books, computers or whatever is handy.
+This is a critical portion of the overall project and forms the foundation on which the subsequent phases are built.
+This phase requires a combination of imagination and practical thinking.
+Concepts are expressed using a range of media, from pencil sketches to clay, foam, wood and mechanical components.
+Conversations can help the process along.

-Successfully transforming a design concept into a fully functional, reliable product design requires exceptional engineering skills across a variety of disciplines.
-The diverse portfolio of products accumulated by Integrated Design Systems has enabled us to solve problems in areas including fluids, pressures, stresses, materials selection, fatigue analysis, heat transfer, and radiation.
-In fact, many projects we’ve designed are structurally analyzed by applying computer simulation technology to evaluate performance based on designs and loading conditions.
+Innovative design is not confined to the concept stages, and an equal level of creativity is applied to the engineering of the components.
+Successfully transforming a design concept into a fully functional product requires exceptional engineering skills across a variety of disciplines.
+The diverse portfolio of products generated by Integrated Design Systems demonstrates our abilities to solve problems in many areas.
+These include fluids, pressures, stresses, material selection, fatigue analysis, heat transfer and radiation.

-Compared to other product development firms, our major engineering advantages when compared to other product development firms encompass multidisciplinary engineering, highly creative engineering solutions, a comprehensive knowledge of plastics materials, the ability to develop realistic prototypes cost-effectively and quickly, identifying critical product performance parameters, progressively testing and verifying designs.
-We’ve found that integrating engineering, industrial design and product design at every level of development leads to reliable, high-quality products that become market leaders.
+Compared to other product design firms, we can offer major engineering advantages in: multidisciplinary engineering; creative engineered solutions; knowledge of plastics materials; cost effective prototypes for testing and verification.
+We have found that integrating engineering, industrial design and product design at every level of development leads to reliable, high-quality products that become market leaders.

-Although 3-D CAD technology has revolutionized product design, designers must still understand the nuances and methods associated with the manufacturing processes they have specified for their individual parts.
-Although every product development manufacturing process has industry standards, we believe designers must become partners with their vendors during the early stages of development to assure a seamless transition from CAD design to a finished high-quality production product.
+Although 3-D CAD technology has revolutionized product design, designers must still understand the nuances and methods associated with the manufacturing processes they have specified for the individual parts.
+Although every manufacturing process has industry standards, we believe designers must become partners with their vendors during the early stages of development to assure a seamless transition from CAD design to a finished high-quality production part.
 This design philosophy and cooperative development is at the core of our thinking and integral to the production detailing phase of design.

 Prototyping & Testing

-Before a design is released for production, it’s often tested and evaluated based on a set of performance criteria derived from product specifications established during the Phase 1 research.
-Prototypes are created from any number of fabrication options which are best suited for the specific evaluation and testing.
+Before a design is released for production, it is often tested and evaluated based on a set of performance criteria.
+These are derived from product specifications established during the Phase 1 research.
+Prototypes are created from a number of fabrication options.

-In particular, rapid prototyping is the most frequently selected option because of low cost, precision, and most importantly, speed of delivery.
-Today, the choice among the numerous available rapid prototyping technologies is based on the method which best satisfies the specific application.
+Rapid prototyping is a frequently selected option because of low cost, precision, and most importantly, speed of delivery.
+Today, there is a wide choice in rapid prototyping products and services and the final selection will be based on the method which best satisfies the specific application.

-Often, prototypes must be tested based on specific plastic materials which requires parts to be CNC machined or injection-molded using prototype molds.
+Often, prototypes must be tested based on specific plastic materials.
+This will require parts to be CNC machined or injection-molded using prototype molds.
 Sheet-metal prototypes, machined metal parts as well as large fabricated plastic prototypes have all been utilized at one time or another during our product development.
-Our extensive experience provides our team with a highly efficient and cost-effective pathway to verifying the most complex and challenging product design problems.

 Point in fact: We often include a number of assembly drawings which typically contain exploded views illustrating how complex assemblies are to be assembled.
 Notes include special instructions for applying adhesives, torque levels for screws, placement of labels, and other procedures that are of critical important to the overall performance of the product in development.